eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

     - **False**: Accept connections with self-signed certificates.

     Your profile is now available in the panel on the left.
 You can also use this profile in Zowe CLI directly.

-**Rename or Delete Profiles**

-- To change the profile name, click the pencil icon next to the profile you wish to change.
-Ensure that the new profile name is unique.
-- If you have multiple profiles, you might want to remove redundant profiles from the tree.
+If you have multiple profiles, you might want to remove redundant profiles from the tree.
 To do so, click on the trash can icon on the same line as the profile name.

 ### **Working with Endevor Configurations**